Sebastian-Webster/mysql-memory-server-nodejs/README.md

 Default: 1,000

-Description: If `downloadBinaryOnce` is set to `true`, `lockRetryWait` is the number of milliseconds to wait before checking if the lock has been released.
+Description: If `downloadBinaryOnce` is set to `true` and/or on Linux distros that use libaio1t64 instead of libaio1, `lockRetryWait` is the number of milliseconds to wait before checking if the lock has been released.

 - `username: string`